B to B Marketing Guide for 2020

 - Both competitive insights and analytics are the most important capabilities supporting the delivery of marketing strategies over the next 18 months

 Key data sets are visualized below with insights and commentary provided by Chris Herbert our founder and managing partner.
+Click on any of the links below, and you’ll be taken to that specific section:

 This section includes information and insights on business to business marketing spending priorities and trends.
 We think they’re important, interesting and worthy of your attention.